aws/aws-cdk-rfcs/text/0328-polyglot-assert.md

 The `@aws-cdk/assert` module is only available to javascript users.

-The new polyglot assert module - `@aws-cdk/assertv2` - provides the same set of functionalities to users in all CDK supported languages.
+The new polyglot assert module - `@aws-cdk/assertions` - provides the same set of functionalities to users in all CDK supported languages.

 ## Working Backwards

 ### CHANGELOG

-**feat:** announcing assertv2: the assert library is now available in all CDK supported languages.
+**feat:** announcing assertions: the assert library is now available in all CDK supported languages.

 ### README